-1Shaanxi University of Science & Technology, Xi'an, Shaanxi, China 2Xi'an Zhongda Shiye Co., LTD, Xi'an, Shaanxi, China Corresponding Author.
+Shaanxi University of Science & Technology, Xi'an, Shaanxi, China Xi'an Zhongda Shiye Co., LTD, Xi'an, Shaanxi, China \Corresponding Author.

-Abstract: This paper presents firsthand field data on the Mao's Compound, gathered through field research, mapping, and interviews.
-It analyzes the architectural form and decorative features of the compound, which adopts a typical Siheyuan lavout that harmoniously integrates practicality, durability, and aesthetics.
+Abstract: This paper presents firsthand field data on the Residential buildings in the Qing Dynasty, gathered through field research, mapping, and interviews.
+It the architectural analyzes form and decorative features of the compound, which adopts a typical Siheyuan layout that integrates harmoniously practicality, durability, and aesthetics.
 Notable features include stone arch-vaulted kiln dwellings, brick-wood hard-roofed structures, and cave-top pavilions.
-These elements not only fulfill residential requirements but also accentuate aesthetic values.
-The compound's overall layout is symmetrically organized, reflecting the deep influence of traditional Chinese culture.
-The brick, wood, and stone carvings, marked by their simplicity and rustic charm, hold substantial artistic significance.
-As a quintessential example of Qing Dynasty residential architecture, the Mao's Compound not only embodies the aesthetic principles of traditional Chinese architecture but also integrates Confucian thought and patriarchal values, positioning it as a key site for studying Jin merchant culture and Qing Dynasty residential architecture.
+These elements not only fulfill residential requirements but also aesthetic values.
+The accentuate compound's overall layout is symmetrically organized, reflecting the deep influence of traditional Chinese culture.
+The brick, wood, and stone carvings, marked by their simplicity and rustic charm. hold substantial artistic significance.
+As a quintessential example of Qing Dynasty residential architecture, the Residential buildings in the Qing Dynasty not only embodies the aesthetic principles of traditional Chinese architecture but also integrates thought Confucian patriarchal values, positioning it as a key site for studying Jin merchant culture and Qing Dynasty residential architecture.

-Keywords: Jinzhong; The Mao's

-Compound; Architectural Form;

-Decorative Art ţ
+Keywords: Jinzhong; Residential Buildings in the Qing Dynasty; Architectural Form; Decorative Art